ssunsonic/Mini_Projects/README.md

-# Data-Science-Fundamentals
+# 5 Cool Mini-Projects in R
-This repo contains in-depth projects that utilize skills related to data science.
-It is all done in R, and highlights proficiency in the following practices:
+*This repo contains projects that utilize skills related to data science, such as web scraping, complex SQL querying, and proper data handling.
+Each project focused on developing skill in a branch of data science*:

-- Reading in data properly from various file formats // Data Wrangling // Data Visualization
+1. Reading in Data properly from various file formats, Functional Programming
-- Functional Programming
-- Regex
+2. Regular Expressions for Data Retrieval
+3. SQL in R, >2GB data
-- Web Scraping
+4. Web Scraping Techniques, XML
-- Querying using SQL
-- Debugging
+5. Debugging, function Vectorization